lwjohnst86/nefa-code/doc/manuscript.md

 the response (i.e. LCMM beta-cell function groups and dyslgycemia status) and the predictors (all 22 NEFA).
-The response result plots as seen in Supplemental Figure S  5 and Supplemental Figure S  7 show the discriminatory ability of the PLS-DA model.
+The response result plots as seen in Supplemental Figure S  5 and Supplemental Figure S  7 show the discriminatory ability of the PLS-DA model, with Supplemental Figure S  9 showing an example of good discriminatory ability.
 When the predictors represent an underlying pattern that may exist between groups, the plots will show greater separation between the groups in addition to a low misclassification rate.
 The predictor result plots as seen in Supplemental Figure S  6 and